-Q. I want to transfer one latest file from my ftp server share and I want to automate this task through shell script to download latest file from my FTP server, And I don’t know what is the Operating System at server end(This is ultimate sentence I hear from the user
+Question: I want to transfer one latest file from my ftp server share and I want to automate this task through shell script to download latest file from my FTP server, And I don’t know what is the Operating System at server end(This is ultimate sentence I hear from the user today in my office 🙂 )?

-Q. I want to write a script to login to FTP server and rename some files, how can i do that?
+Question: I want to write a script to login to FTP server and rename some files, how can I automate this?

-A. With normal ftp client its bit difficult to automate this task.
-There is a package called curlftpfs in Linux which mount our ftp server data as local drive.
+Ans: With normal ftp client it’s bit difficult to automate this task using Shell or PERL script.
+There is a package called curlftpfs in Linux which mount our ftp server shared data as local machine.
 So on this mounted drive we will run our script to automate this task.
 What are the features this package can support extra when compared to normal ftp clients like filezilla and ftp commands?

 1)SSL support